shplm/Operating-Systems-xv6/README.md

-This lab is October 9th by midnight.
+This lab consists of one part.
+This lab is October 16th by midnight.
 Submit a single gzipped tar file to TEACH.
-Submitting your solution before October 9th will earn you a 10% bonus.
-If your submission is not a gzipped tar file, I will not grade your assignment. you code must run on the EECS Linux server os2.
-If it does not run on os2, it will be graded as a zero.
+The single gzipped tar file should contain the all source files (C source [*.c and *.h] and the Makefile).
+Submitting your solutions before October 16th will earn you a 10% bonus.
+You must have a Makefile to build this assignment.

+This should be a pretty simple lab to complete.
+Look back at the code we did in class for the stat command we put in xv6.

+You really want to do “man 2 stat” and read that man entry closely.